rdehaan/ja-asp/README.md

 e.g., `voter(v1;v2).` or `voter(1..10).`)

-For each voter `v` and each issue `p`, add the voters judgment on this issue:
+For each voter `v` and each issue `p`, add the voter's judgment on this issue:
 `js(v,p).` or `js(v,-p).`

 Example: